Faith Community Hospitality and Inclusion:

 - In a liturgy, when possible read the congregational response first and have the congregation repeat the response after the speaker.

-- Give verbal directions for congregational movement.
-Tell people when to stand and when to be seated, when to join in the singing, etc. rather than just using hand motions for this.
-Also remind worshipers that they may remain seated, by saying “rise in body or spirit” or something similar.
+- Give verbal directions for congregational movement; tell people when to stand and when to be seated, when to join in the singing, etc. rather than just using hand motions for this.

-- Offer the newsletter and other material from the church in alternate format, e.g. read and recorded on tape or CD, sent in digital format, etc. if requested.
+- Offer the newsletter and other material from the church in alternate format, e.g. read and recorded on tape or CD, if requested.

 - Provide large print handouts if requested or if event is open to the public with no prior registration required; provide Braille handouts if requested.